Coming soon:

 • Hard to hire and keep the right people

-Leaders feel conflicted and discouraged:
+As a result, leaders feel conflicted and discouraged:

 • Where is the joy and fulfilment in this?
 Would I want to work in the type of workplace I'm creating?